There are many reasons to shoot on film rather than digital and this post tells you all about them.

-By the time you’re done reading, the question we no longer be, ‘should I shoot film?’, it’ll be ‘shall I bring my film camera or my digital camera with me today?’.
-Here’s what shooting on film does for you…
+By the time you’re done reading, the question we no longer be, ‘should I shoot film?’ but ‘should I bring my film or digital camera with me today?’.

 Helps you Learn the Basics

-This is something that many amateur photographers overlook when they first get their camera; they’ve seen what it can do, they just want to start taking photos.
-This often results in the camera being left in full auto mode or a preset, when with just a few clicks of the dial, they can learn to take much better photos.
+This is something that many amateur photographers overlook when they get their first camera; they’ve seen what it can do and just want to start taking photos.
+It often results in the camera being left in full auto mode or a preset when, with just a few clicks of the dial, much better photos could be taken.

-When you take photography back to basics like that, you’ll soon start to learn how exposure works, and how to best use it to your advantage.
-If you’re a kinesthetic learner like me, you’ll find using film cameras a much better way to learn about photography.
+When you take photography back to basics like this, you quickly start to learn how exposure works and how to use it to your advantage.
+If you’re a kinaesthetic learner like me, you’ll find film cameras a much more effective way of learning about photography.

 It Helps to Hone your Skill

 We’re all guilty of getting a little bit snap happy with our cameras, taking a load of useless photos of nothing in particular just because we can.